zuplo/docs/docs/articles/update-zup-in-github-action.md

 your generated file.

-This example shows a GitHub Action that updates a Zuplo API from an OpenAPI file that is generated in your API.
+This example shows a GitHub Action that updates a Zuplo API from an OpenAPI file that's generated in your API.

-You would run this Github Action in the repository that contains your downstream API.
+You would run this GitHub Action in the repository that contains your downstream API.
 When you push changes to your API, the action will run, generate the OpenAPI file.
 Then it will clone the Zuplo API repository, update the Zuplo OpenAPI file, commit and push the changes to a new branch, and open a pull